Eczbek/xieite/docs/geometry/getPerimeter.md

 # xieite::geometry::getPerimeter
-Declared in `<xieite/geometry/getPerimeter.hpp>`
+Defined in header `<xieite/geometry/getPerimeter.hpp>`

 <br/>

-Calculates the perimeter of a polygon.
+Calculates the perimeter of a polygon, or the sum of all its sides' lengths.

 <br/><br/>